manage-invite/manage-invite-bot/README.md

 > ManageInvite is used by + 2,000,000 users in + 10,000 servers!

-Choose stability and power, choose ManageInvite.
+Choose stability and power, choose ManageInvite. 🚀

 ## How does it work?

+If there is one thing that is important to us as leaders of the ManageInvite project, it is to share our code and knowledge as much as we can.
+We believe that our users have the right to understand how our product works.

 ## How can I install the bot?